 Kachemak Bay Shorebird Festival

-For 25 years running, the festival has offered great birds, excellent guiding, educational seminars and workshops, and children’s activities to thousands of birders of all ages and all skill levels.
+For 27 years running, the festival has offered great birds, excellent guiding, educational seminars and workshops, and children’s activities to thousands of birders of all ages and all skill levels.
+With over 100,000 shorebirds of 25 different species migrating through in early May, this event celebrates the return of spring and migrating birds.
 The festival includes field trips to Alaska Maritime National Wildlife Refuge.

 Horicon Marsh Bird Festival